 A commercial package policy (CPP) combines general liability and commercial property coverage into one policy at a discount.
-Your risk level, policy limits, and coverage needs will impact your total costs.
+On average, small business owners pay $90 per month for this policy.

-These figures were sourced from an analysis of policies issued to Insureon customers to calculate the median cost, which offers a more accurate estimate of what your business is likely to pay for insurance because it excludes outlier high and low premiums.
+Our figures are sourced from the median cost of policies purchased by Insureon customers from leading insurance companies.
+The median offers a better estimate of what your business is likely to pay because it excludes outlier high and low premiums.

 For the general liability insurance portion of a CPP, your industry has a significant impact on policy costs.
 Generally, high-risk industries pay higher premiums, while low-risk industries enjoy lower rates.

-For example, a real estate agent who takes house hunters on tours every day is exposed to more risk of customer injury than an IT consultant who works out of a home office.
-Construction businesses and auto service professionals also have high coverage costs because these industries often have valuable equipment or inventory, as well as increased third-party liability.
+Cannabis businesses and technology professionals also have high liability coverage costs because these industries often have valuable equipment or inventory, as well as increased third-party liability.

 The graph below illustrates how the type of business affects what you'll pay for a commercial package policy, with average monthly costs for each industry.